Neo-Nazism in Canada

 Flag of Canadian neo-Nazi organization White Boy Posse.
 The group uses the Reichskriegsflagge of Nazi Germany.

 Neo-Nazism (le Néonazisme) is the post World War II ideology that promotes white supremacy and specifically antisemitism.
+As the name suggests, neo-Nazis regularly invoke the ideology, symbolism and iconography of Germany's Third Reich.
 In Canada, neo-Nazism has existed as a branch of the far-right and has been a source of considerable controversy for over 50 years.

 History

-The establishment of neo-Nazism in Canada has its roots with the rise of white supremacist organizations such as the Ku Klux Klan which had expanded into Canada (specifically the Prairies) by the 1920s.
-However, as Adolf Hitler was assuming control of Germany in the 1930s and 1940s, Adrien Arcand’s National Social Christian Party dominated the white supremacist front.
-After World War II, racism and Nazism lost popularity, and far-right white supremacist movements faded into the background.
+Neo-Nazism in Canada has its roots in the rise of white supremacist organizations such as the Ku Klux Klan which had expanded into Canada (specifically the Prairies) by the 1920s.
+However, after Adolf Hitler took power in Germany in 1933, Adrien Arcand’s National Social Christian Party dominated the white supremacist front.
+Once World War II began, Nazism became anathema, and far-right white supremacist movements faded into the background for decades.

 Contemporary neo-Nazism in Canada began with the formation of the Canadian Nazi Party in 1965.
 In the 1970s and 1980s, neo-Nazism continued to spread as organizations including the Western Guard Party and Church of the Creator promoted white supremacist ideals.
 Neo-Nazism in Canada was revitalized in 1989 with the institution of the Heritage Front organization and the rise in popularity of skinhead music.
 However, controversy and dissention has left many Canadian neo-Nazi organizations dissolved or weakened in the last few years.